robotmitchum/sample_tools/README.md

 ![SMP2ds_UI](screencaps/smp2ds_ui.png)

-Create Decent Sampler presets from samples in wav or flac format (limited support of aif)
+Create Decent Sampler and SFZ presets from samples in wav or flac format (limited support of aif)

-Drag and drop a directory with a 'Samples' subdirectory in it to generate a dspreset file
+Drag and drop a directory with a 'Samples' subdirectory in it to generate a dspreset and a sfz file

 - wav, flac (recommended) and aif (limited support, not recommended) as input for samples
-- Samples are added and set according to their 'smpl' chunk/metadata (wav and flac only) and file name pattern matching
+- Samples are added and set according to their 'smpl' chunk/metadata (wav and flac only) and file name pattern matching</br>
   Respect for pitch, pitch fraction, loop points
 - Fake release, fake legato and fake round-robin features

+#### dspreset options

 - Automatic creation of a working UI with a customisable color theme
 - wav, flac and aif IR files are supported for the convolution reverb, they must be located in an 'IR' subdirectory
 - dslibrary file generation from a dspreset directory ready to use or distribute